milesdaudistel/notes/notes.md

 remember: learn top down, not bottom up.

 'you should try and understand what is happening before you try to fix it' justin's advice to you.
 This actually applies to a lot more than just software engineering.

+#TODO
+makefiles